Joigny coach crash: Accident

-Montego European Travel, based in Wetley Rocks, Staffordshire, began business with two buses in April 1990.
-They were leased to Telford-based Pineda Holidays.
-One of its vehicles, a 76-seat double-decker coach – containing sixty-nine passengers from the West Midlands or Liverpool between the ages of 9 and 76; six guides; and a driver – was on a return trip to Birmingham from Nîmes with sources stating that it was making its return from Costa Brava, Spain.
+Montego European Travel, based in Wetley Rocks, Staffordshire, began business with two coaches in April 1990.
+They were hired by Telford-based Pineda Holidays.
+One of its vehicles, a 1983 Van Hool Astromega 76-seat double-decker coach – containing sixty-nine passengers from the West Midlands or Liverpool between the ages of 9 and 76; six guides; and a driver – was on a return trip to Birmingham from Nîmes with sources stating that it was making its return from Costa Brava, Spain.
 The coach had passed an inspection in July 1989 and was due for another the following July.

-Whilst travelling along the main north-south portion of the A6 autoroute, 80 mi south of Paris at 8:00 am, the coach's front driver's side tyre suffered a blowout at 78 mph, 20 mph over the legal speed limit, as the driver attempted to make up for lost time.
+Whilst travelling along the main north–south portion of the A6 autoroute, 80 mi south of Paris at 8:00 am, the coach's front driver's side tyre suffered a blowout at 78 mph, 20 mph over the legal speed limit, as the driver attempted to make up for lost time.
 The coach crashed into a ditch, flipped over to its side, and slid more than 300 ft before going through concrete fence posts and stopping in a wheat field.
 It took four hours to extract passengers trapped in the wreckage.
 Just prior to the accident, passengers voiced their concern at the coach's excessive speed and erratic movement to a courier, but were ignored.